-In today’s challenging business environment due to globalization and economic liberation, many SMBs and large MNC’s with diverse cultural background are venturing together to stay competitive and strengthen their position.
-The workforce today is a mix of employees coming from different cultural background and religious beliefs.
+In today’s challenging business environment due to globalization and economic liberation, many SMBs and large MNC’s with the diverse cultural backgrounds are venturing together to stay competitive and strengthen their position.
+The workforce today is a mix of employees coming from the different cultural backgrounds and religious beliefs.
 This has led to an increase in linguistic and cultural diversity at all levels in the workplace, which in turn has created many complex challenges.
 One amongst those is to find how best enterprises can bridge linguistic barriers and the cultural gap at the workplace.

 Communications being considered as a lifeline of any enterprise, it has become essential for employees to thoroughly understand cultural differences among their workforce.
 Having differences in linguistic and cultural differences are considered as an invisible source of having a misunderstanding between the people of various cultures at the workplace.
 Lack of understanding in areas such as non-verbal communication, language, values, and etiquette might lead to damaging consequences.